Getting Started Integration

 touch templates/partials/theme-mode.html.twig # Theme mode toggle script

 These partials handle asset loading using Symfony's asset() function.
-See the example partials in the repository.

 3